 Information about Cairo Citadel Cairo Egypt

-Cairo Citadel is indeed one of Cairo’s most popular tourist attractions.
+Cairo Citadel indeed is one of Cairo’s most popular tourist attractions.
 It located on a spur of limestone that detached from its parent Moqattam Hills by quarrying.
 Moreover, Cairo Citadel is one of the world’s greatest monuments to medieval warfare.
 In fact, it is a visible landmark on Cairo’s eastern skyline.
 When viewed from the back side, Cairo Citadel reveals a medieval character.
 The area where Cairo Citadel located now began it’s life as the “Dome of the Wind”.
-It is a pavilion created in 810 by Hatim Ibn Hartama, who was then governor.
+It is a pavilion which created in 810 by Hatim Ibn Hartama, who was then governor.
 Indeed this area well known for its cool breeze.
 In fact, the early governors didn’t realize its strategic importance.
 However, they used the pavilion for its view of Cairo.

 During 1176 and 1183 Salah El Din fortified the area to protect Cairo from Crusaders attacks.
 Since then, it never been without a military garrison.
 In fact, it served as both a fortress and a royal city.
 Legend has it that Salah El Din chose the site for its healthy air.
 The story goes that he hung pieces of meat up all around Cairo.
 Everywhere in Cairo the meat spoiled within a day.
 At Cairo Citadel area, it remained fresh for several days.
 This location provides a strategic advantage to dominate Cairo and to defend outside attackers.
-Salah El Din came from Syria where each town had some sort of fortress to act as a stronghold for the local ruler.
+Salah El Din came from Syria.
+It is where each town had some sort of fortress to act as a stronghold for the local ruler.
 It was natural that he would carry this custom to Egypt.

-Moreover, Salah El Din used the most modern fortress building techniques to construct Cairo citadel.
+Moreover, Salah El Din used the most modern fortress building techniques to construct Cairo Citadel.
 Great, round towers built protruding from the walls.
 The defenders could direct flank fire on those who might scale the walls.
 In fact, the walls themselves were ten meters (30 ft) high and three meters (10 ft) thick.
 The Bir Yusuf (Salah El Din’s Well) dug to supply the occupants of the fortress with drinking water.
 Some 87 meters (285 ft) deep, it cut though solid rock down to the water table.
 It is not a shaft.
 There is a ramp large enough.
 Animals could descend into the well to power the machinery which lifts the water.
 The well closed to tourists these days.

 After the death of Salah al-Din, his nephew, Al Kamel, reinforced the Cairo Citadel.
 It was by enlarging several of the towers.
 He encased the Burg al-Haddad (Blacksmith’s Tower) and the Burgar Ramla (Sand Tower).
 Moreover, he made them three times larger.
 These two towers controlled the narrow pass between Cairo Citadel and the Muqattam hills.
 Al Kamel also built some great keeps (towers) around the perimeter of the walls.
 Three of them can still seen overlooking Cairo Citadel parking area.
 These massive structures were square, up to 25 meters (80 ft) tall and 30 meters (100 ft) wide.
 In 1218, upon the death of Al Kamel’s father, Sultan Al Kamel moved his house to Cairo Citadel.
 It is where he built his palace in what is now the Southern Enclosure.